adamoutler/Pi-Zero-W-Smart-USB-Flash-Drive/README.md

 * Corrected bug that caused the wrong file to be loaded wehn starting a print job from teh Web GUI.
 * Corrected bug that broke the GUI based upgrade process.

+#### Version 2.4.0-beta

+Bug Fixes:
+ - Fixed shutdown button
+ - Fixed/allow file uploads while the printer is turned off

+Changes:
+ - Disabled WiFi power saver on WLAN0
+ - Added support for Any Cubic Mono SE
+ - Restructured file layout; moved document root to /home/pi/usb_share/html_root
+ - Changed the img file creation to dynamic space allocation; improved expansion

+Installation:

+Because of the file system changes, you need to re-image your SD card.
+The changes are too complex to apply over previous versions.
+Follow the instruction on the Read Me page.

 ### 3D Printer Support

 This project should work for most (if not all) 3D printers as a USB drive.